Julius Nepos: Emperor in Italy (474–475)

-After the failure of Nepos' efforts in Gaul, he dismissed Ecdicius and replaced him as magister militum with Orestes, a distinguished officer who had once served as notarius (secretary) to the Hunnic king Attila.
+After the failure of Nepos's efforts in Gaul, he dismissed Ecdicius and replaced him as magister militum with Orestes, a distinguished officer who had once served as notarius (secretary) to the Hunnic king Attila.
 Nepos tasked Orestes with leading another army against the Visigoths, and against the Burgundians, who were rebelling, in southern Gaul.
-Orestes' army included many foederati troops, whom he learned were upset with the emperor for refusing their requests to be granted land.
-With the backing of this army, Orestes disobeyed Nepos' orders and instead marched on Ravenna, the capital of the western empire.
+Orestes's army included many foederati troops, whom he learned were upset with the emperor for refusing their requests to be granted land.
+With the backing of this army, Orestes disobeyed Nepos's orders and instead marched on Ravenna, the capital of the western empire.
 Hoping to maintain control, Nepos recalled Ecdicius from Gaul, but he was unable to arrive in time.
 On 28 August 475, Orestes entered Ravenna with his army, and Nepos escaped across the Adriatic Sea to Salona in Dalmatia, having ruled in Italy for only 14 months.
 On 31 October, Orestes proclaimed his young son, Romulus Augustulus, as emperor.